 As you develop your SBTs, it is highly recommended that you initiate an internal discussion about your roadmap for achieving these targets.
 Companies are expected to track and report their progress against SBTs every year through the CDP or their sustainability reports.
 The SBTi publishes an annual report based on this self-disclosed data to monitor progress across organizations.

 Setting unattainable targets can undermine your company’s credibility, damage stakeholder trust, and potentially cause a backlash, impeding progress toward your sustainability goals.
-Therefore, it is crucial to discuss your targets and actionable strategies before submission.
+Therefore, it is crucial to discuss your targets and actionable decarbonization strategies before submission.

 The discussion should involve key stakeholders across your organization to ensure alignment and feasibility of the targets set.
 Potential considerations include: